bigandy/house-control/README.md

 ## TODO

-- [x] Track data with SQLite and Prisma (the latter is a damn PITA to install so not doing that yet)
 - [ ] Graph of Temperature and Humidity over time
+- [ ] Better track of spotify accessToken
+- [ ] Better design of music/room page

+## DONE
 - [x] Dashboard that shows the time/date/weather
-- [ ] Google Home API to connect to `anything` in the Home i.e. my Tapo P100 plugs (no current JS API available)
-- [ ] Sonos / Spotify so can search on a page (/music/room) and play that in the room selected.
+- [x] Sonos / Spotify so can search on a page (/music/room) and play that in the room selected.

-## DONE
+- [x] Track data with SQLite and Prisma
 - [x] node-cron to get measurement every 1 minute. in external folder.
 - [x] Track data in DB (e.g. Hasura) and access via GraphQL endpoint
 - [x] Temperature and Weather tracking using Raspberry Pi + sensor